Home » Days » International » Countdown to International Day Of Zero Waste? (2026)

 1. Organize a local event focused on waste reduction.

-2. Share information on social media to raise awareness.
+2. Share information on social media to increase awareness.

-3. Implement waste reduction strategies in your daily life.
+3. Apply waste reduction strategies in your daily routine.

 4. Support local businesses that follow sustainable practices.